 It is not unusual to find that your grades are not as high as you are used to receiving at home, particularly if you encounter difficulty adapting to new academic expectations.
 When receiving your final grades, be careful not to confuse your hard effort with your actual performance judged objectively: remember that the goal of study abroad is to build knowledge and competence, not just to earn a good grade.
 It is also important to note that each host institution or program will have its own grading system based on cultural norms.
-In many countries, a B or C is considered very good.
-The highest grades are extremely hard to achieve.
+In many countries, a B or C is considered very good, and the highest grades are extremely hard to achieve.
 It will be your job to learn about your host culture's system and adapt accordingly.

 A successful study abroad experience really depends on your positive predisposition to learn in an unfamiliar academic and social system.
 You won't understand everything immediately.
 However, work hard and maintain an open mind.
 If you take a proactive approach to learning and engage voluntarily in learning activities that complement your curriculum, you will develop your artistic and cross-cultural skills.